The 11 best secateurs in 2026, as tested by our experts – bypass, anvil and ratchet types

 Our rating: 4.3/5

-• Handles are hard in the hand and feel uncomfortable after prolonged use
+- Handles are hard on the hand and feel uncomfortable after prolonged use

-A BBC Gardeners’ World Magazine Best Buy winner for the best anvil secateur for strength, these sturdy, compact secateurs cut woodier stems with ease.
+These sturdy, compact secateurs cut woodier stems with ease.
 The carbon steel blade has a non-stick coating and can be easily sharpened or replaced, and their orange handles make them easy to find amongst prunings in the garden.
+They are among the more expensive anvil secateurs, but they are a robust tool that makes light work of pruning jobs.
 They come with a two-year warranty.
+Kay Maguire

 Read the full Stihl PG25 Anvil Secateurs review